Dmitri801/lets_pet/Plan.md

 - Find a way around the no profile issue

 Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/0QwFv4

+Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a> https://logomakr.com/5ftAPp